• Skip to main content

 Tadasana (Standing Pose) For Concentration:

 This pose stretches the whole foot, especially the arch.
-It engages the thighs, activates the calf muscles and strengthens the knees.
+It engages the thighs, activates the calf muscles, and strengthens the knees.

-It stretches and lengthens all the long muscles of the body, while also opening the spinal, shoulder and hip joints.
+It stretches and lengthens all the long muscles of the body, while also opening the spinal, shoulder, and hip joints.

 This pose strengthens the muscles of the neck, lower back, abdomen, and pelvis.
 Lung capacity increases and the respiratory muscles become firmer.
 Regular practice of this asana not only strengthens the body but also makes it flexible.

 Tadasana looks like simple standing but there is a particular way to set every part of the body in the asana.
-Let’s get into detailed steps of Tadasana.
+Let’s get into the detailed steps of Tadasana.

 Tadasana Steps: